nsscache to support SUP with the following steps:

 Verify and troubleshoot nsscache

-You do not need to manually sync data with nsscache.
+You don’t need to sync data manually with nsscache.
 It takes about two minutes for data to sync from an identity provider to SUNK through nsscache.
-If you encounter an issue with user data not being available, wait a few minutes and check again.
+If user data isn’t available, wait a few minutes and check again.

 -